MinnPost/minnpost-documentation/cms/migrate-drupal-to-wordpress.md

 ### Toodlepip

 We've not tried this yet.
+It seems likely it's not worth it, as it needs a lot of work if you don't only have one author.
+We have soooooo many authors.

 ### Underdog of Perfection

 We tested this with Drupal 6, and it was able to do a lot of migrating; similar results to Blondish.
 It's unclear so far what core article content was not migrated.
+We were consistently unable to run the site with the wp-config.php additions from another article.
+It resulted in 500 errors until we put a filter on the SQL to skip posts that didn't have a "publish" status, even though this didn't affect many rows.

 - Custom fields:
 - Pages:
 - Categories: migrated, but not relationships to posts.
+This means URLs for posts are also broken.
 - Subcategories:
 - Tags:
 - Media: